cholla-hydro/cholla/docs/sphinx/ChollaExamples/Reconstruction-Methods/overview.md

 # Reconstruction Methods

 Cholla utilizes finite volume methods (FVM) to solve the partial differential equations related to various hydrodynamics problems.
-In FVMs, the average values of each quantity are stores in each cell.
-The reconstruction methods are responsible for determining what the input values for the Riemann problems should be.
+In FVMs, the average values of each conserved quantity (i.e. density, momentum, energy) are stored in each cell.
+However, the cell-average quantities are updated in time using fluxes, which are calculated at cell interfaces.
+The reconstruction method determines what the input values for solving the Riemann problem at cell interfaces should be.

 This section will evaluate two piecewise linear methods (PLM) and one piecewise parabolic method (PPM).
 PLM is a second order reconstruction that models the shape of the fluid linearly, and thus representing the fluid more accurately.
 PPM is a third order reconstruction method that models the fluids parabolically and can be useful in problems where PLM proves to be too diffusive.

 Cholla models the Euler equations for fluid dynamics.
 These equations can be represented by both primitive and characteristic variables.
 Primitive variables describe the physical state of the fluid: density, pressure, velocity.
 This is useful for initial value and boundary problems and is also easily applied to FVMs and is computationally less expensive.
 Characteristic variables can be derived from diagonalizing the Jacobian matrix of the flux function.
 The characteristic variables represent the amplitude of waves moving at speeds defined by the eigenvalues (wave strength).
 This process decouples the Euler equations and allows for more accuracy when simulating shocks and instabilities as you are able to obtain information regarding left and right moving waves.

 Below are comparisons of the piecewise linear method using primitive variables (PLMP) with the charactristic variables (PLMC) as well as the piecewise parabolic method (PPMP).

-PLMC vs PLMP
+**PLMC vs PLMP**

 1D Example: